 5. Use your smartphone as an adapter

-You can connect to a wifi network without any kind of adapter if you have a hotspot or a WiFi-enabled device that you can connect to your desktop computer.
+You can connect to a WiFi network without any adapter if you have a hotspot or a Wi-Fi-enabled device to connect to your desktop computer.

-A smartphone, either iPhone or Android, is an obvious choice for a wifi hotspot that you probably already have handy.
-This method also works with tablets or portable wifi hotspots.
+A smartphone, either iPhone or Android, is an obvious choice for a WiFi hotspot you probably already have handy.
+This method also works with tablets or portable hotspots.

-To turn your phone into a WiFi adapter for your desktop, you’ll first need to connect it to your computer with a USB cable.
-Your charging cable will work for this; you don’t need speciality equipment.
+To turn your phone into a WiFi adapter for your desktop, connect it to your computer with a USB cable.
+Your charging cable will work for this.
+You don’t need specialty equipment.

-Once your phone is connected to the computer, make sure your phone is also connected to the wifi, and your sharing settings allow other devices to see and access the wifi.
+Once your phone is connected to the computer, ensure it is also connected to the WiFi, and your sharing settings allow other devices to see and access it.